 The yearly tuition covers all costs of seminars and group case consultation (including the granting of ceu’s).
 Candidates pay separately for their individual analysis and individual case consultation.
 Many analysts at our Institute offer reduced fees to candidates.

 Are any scholarships available?

 The C.G.
 Jung Institute is pleased to offer a Public Service Fellowship for its Analytic Training Program.
 The Public Service Fellowship has been established for those individuals who work at least half time in a public mental health public setting and would otherwise not have the financial means to pursue analytic training.
 It provides a tuition waiver for four years.
 Applicants must meet all of the regular admission requirements.
 Proof of eligibility should be submitted at the time of application.

 Can you do the program by some form of distance learning?

-Since the program presupposes weekly candidate seminar meetings over four years, ongoing analysis and personal relationships within the analytic community, we only consider applicants who are residents of the San Francisco Bay Area, generally within 150 miles of the Institute.
+Since the program presupposes weekly candidate seminar meetings over four years, and entails ongoing analysis and personal relationships within the local analytic community, we can only consider applicants who are within regular driving distance of the San Francisco Bay Area, generally considered to be within 150 miles of the Institute.

-Is there a national or international curriculum for becoming a Jungian analyst?
+Is there a standard national or international curriculum for becoming a Jungian analyst?

-Each Jungian training program is independent and is based on local needs and the traditions of each society.
+Jungian training programs are independent and based on perceived regional needs and the traditions of each society.
 In North America, the various training societies consult at an annual training directors’ meeting, and there is much overlap among programs, but no two programs are identical in structure, emphasis, and details.

 What degrees do you grant?

-We offer certification in analytical psychology, but we are not a degree-granting institution.
-There are, however, several institutions in California offering clinical or philosophical programs with a Jungian orientation.
-You might also consider our Public Programs as a way to learn more about Jungian psychology.
+While we offer certification in analytical psychology we are not a degree-granting institution.
+Several institutions in California do offer clinical or philosophical M.A./Ph.D. programs with a Jungian orientation.
+Our Public Programs also offer ways to learn more about Jungian psychology.